-An ‘Irish Goodbye’ usually refers to a person who leaves a group without saying farewell and sneaks out the door however here in Ireland, saying goodbye is a much more dramatic affair and is usually the longest event of the night with several breaks every few metres until eventually the host is practically on the guest’s lap in the car.
+An ‘Irish Goodbye’ usually refers to that moment when a person who leaves a group sneaks away out the door without saying goodbye but for most of us in Ireland, saying goodbye is a much more dramatic affair.
+It’s usually the longest part of the night with several breaks every few metres until eventually the host is practically on the guest’s lap in the car.

 When I think of this type of goodbye that is all too common here it reminds me of how reluctant we are to say goodbye to the people we love.
 We cling on to every moment, not wanting it to end for fear that once they’re gone, the party is over and we are only left with the memories.